xthecoolboy/infinity-bot-1/README.md

 <img src="https://img.shields.io/badge/node--js-10.16.0-success.svg">
 <img src="https://img.shields.io/badge/npm-6.9.0-red.svg">
 <img src="https://img.shields.io/badge/discord.js-12.0.0-blue.svg">
 ### Infinity Bot is here to help you in everyday life on Discord, it contains many interesting features.

+#### Dependencies
+  You only need `git`.
+There's many tutorials to install it for your platform on internet.

 How to install
 --------------

+>> * Start your terminal/cmd and input this command `mkdir "InfinityBot" && cd InfinityBot && git clone https://github.com/discord-hack-week-jocke-iko/infinity-bot.git`